 - A. Three feet (3') per second where only sparse vegetation can be established. - B. Four feet (4') per second under normal conditions where vegetation is to be established by seeding or sodding. - C. Velocities may not exceed four feet (4) per second for newly constructed grass channels, unless appropriately designed and approved by the Lebanon County Conservation District. - D. For lined water carrying channels, the following velocities are permitted: - 1.
-Minimum Six-inch (6") rock riprap up to 6 f.p.s. - 2.
-Minimum Nine-inch (9") rock riprap up to 8 f.p.s. - 3.
+Minimum R3 rock riprap up to 6 f.p.s. (minimum depth 1.5 X D50). - 2.
+Minimum R4 rock riprap up to 9 f.p.s.(minimum depth 1.5 X D50). - 3.
 Asphalt up to 7 f.p.s. - 4.
 Durable bedrock up to 8 f.p.s. - 5.
 Twelve-inch (12") riprap up to 9 f.p.s. - 6.
 Concrete or steel up to 12 f.p.s. - 7.
 The normal maximum velocity of open channel flows shall not exceed 10 f.p.s. - E. The following conditions shall be met for all swales: - 1.
 Swales shall be designed using Manning's equation.
 Vegetated swales shall be designed based upon accepted "n" factors for the anticipated degree of vegetative retardance.
-The maximum allowable velocity for an established grass swale is four (4) feet per second. - 2.
-The "n" factors to be used for paved or rip-rap swales or gutters shall be based upon accepted engineering design practices as approved by the County Engineer. - 3.
+The maximum allowable velocity for an established grass swale is four (4) feet per second.

+- 2. The "n" factors to be used for paved or rip-rap swales or gutters shall be based upon accepted engineering design practices as approved by the County Engineer. - 3.
 Swale side slopes shall be 2:1 minimum.
 Side slopes for grass covered swales which will be moved shall be 3:1 minimum. - 4.
 All swales shall be designed to concentrate low flows to minimize siltation and meandering. - 5.
 All vegetated swales shall have a minimum slope of one (1) percent unless approved by the County Engineer. - 6.
 Swales shall be centered within a minimum twenty-foot (20') wide easement.